rbong/vim-flog/README.md

 Toggle viewing the reflog with `gr`.
 Quit with `gq`.

+Many of the bindings that work in fugitive in `:Gstatus` windows will work in Flog.

 To see more bindings or get a refresher, press `g?`.

-Run `:Git` commands in a split next to the graph using `:Floggit!`.
+Run `:Git` commands in a split next to the graph using `:Floggit -p`.
 Command line completion is provided to do any git command with the commits and refs under the cursor.

 ## Getting Help